alessiodionisi/terraform-provider-k0s/docs/resources/cluster.md

 Required:

+- `role` (String) Role of the host.
+One of `controller`, `controller+worker`, `single`, `worker`.
+- `ssh` (Attributes) SSH connection options. (see [below for nested schema](#nestedatt--hosts--ssh))

+Optional:

+- `environment` (Map of String) List of key-value pairs to set to the target host's environment variables.
 - `hostname` (String) Override host's hostname.
 When not set, the hostname reported by the operating system is used.
+- `install_flags` (List of String) Extra flags passed to the `k0s install` command on the target host.
 - `no_taints` (Boolean) When `true` and used in conjuction with the `controller+worker` role, the default taints are disabled making regular workloads schedulable on the node.
-By default, k0s sets a node-role.kubernetes.io/master:NoSchedule taint on `controller+worker` nodes and only workloads with toleration for it will be scheduled.
+By default, k0s sets a `node-role.kubernetes.io/master:NoSchedule` taint on `controller+worker` nodes and only workloads with toleration for it will be scheduled.
-- `role` (String) Role of the host.
-One of `controller`, `controller+worker`, `single`, `worker`.
-- `ssh` (Attributes) SSH connection options. (see [below for nested schema](#nestedatt--hosts--ssh))
+- `os` (String) Override OS distribution auto-detection.
+- `private_address` (String) Override private IP address selected by host fact gathering.
+- `private_interface` (String) Override private network interface selected by host fact gathering.
+Useful in case fact gathering picks the wrong private network interface.

 <a id="nestedatt--hosts--ssh"></a>
 ### Nested Schema for `hosts.ssh`